mattmaniak/mattmaniak/README.md

+# Hi 🙂
-Technical generalist and gamedev idealist. *Unix lover.
+I am technical generalist and gamedev idealist. *Unix lover.
+It is just in a few words.